NeuroNetMem/pipeline_vsdi/README.md

 ## Structure

-- vsdi will contain classes for handling sessions and full datasets
-- preprocessing contains functionality to clean and reshape data
-- dim_reduction contains functionality to reduce the dimensionality of the data with different models

-# Pipeline VSDI

-This repository provides preprocessing tools for Voltage Sensitive Dye Imaging (VSDI) data.
-The project structure includes modules for handling sessions, full datasets, preprocessing of data, and dimensionality reduction.

-## Structure

 - **vsdi** - Contains classes for handling sessions and full datasets.
 - **preprocessing** - Contains functionality to clean and reshape data.
 - **dim_reduction** - Contains functionality to reduce the dimensionality of the data with different models.